 Aspects: Prefers part shade to full sun.

 Growing: Easy to grow from seed.
-Soak seeds overnight in a cup of hot (not boiling) water with Wildflower Seed Starter Granules added.
-Drain water, select swollen seeds for sowing, soak any unswollen seeds again.
-Fill a pot with moist sandy soil, wet thoroughly and compress.
-Sow seeds thinly on top of soil, cover with a thin layer of soil.
-It is beneficial to add a light amount of Wildflower Seed Starter granules to soil surface.
+Chill seeds for 2 weeks in fridge (not freezer).
+Scratch outer shell gently between two sheets of fine sandpaper.
+Soak seeds overnight in a cup of hot (not boiling) water with Wildflower Seed Starter Granules added in a tea strainer or fine sieve (to separate seeds from granules).
+Drain water, select swollen seeds for sowing, scratch and soak any un-swollen seeds again.
+Fill a pot with sandy soil, wet thoroughly and compress.
+Sow seeds thinly by pressing just into surface of potting soil.
+Add a thin layer of Wildflower Seed Starter granules to soil surface.
+Water in.